-COMECE Working Group on Migration and Asylum: focus on the African migration to the EU
+COMECE Working Group on Migration and Asylum analysed the situation and challenges related to African migration to the EU, in the context of the new EU–Africa Partnership.

 Held on the 6th of December, the working group gathered representatives of Catholic organizations, experts from Bishops’ conferences and EU officials.
 The participants examined main migratory trends in Sub-Saharian countries, as well as some of North African realities, and addressed the push-and-pull factors for people to forcedly migrate to Europe.